zulip/zulip/templates/zerver/help/import-from-rocketchat.md

 -   Messages from Rocket.Chat Discussions are imported as topics inside the Zulip stream corresponding to the parent channel of the Rocket.Chat Discussion.
+-   Messages from Rocket.Chat Discussions having direct channels (i.e. private messages) as their parent are imported as normal private messages in Zulip.

 Additionally, because Rocket.Chat does not provide a stable data export API, the import tool may require small changes from time to